eresearchqut/ontvisc/README.md

                                                     --reference /path/to/reference/reference.fasta
 ```

 2) check for presence of adapters and perform a direct read homology search using megablast.
-You will need to download a local copy of the NCBI NT databse.
+You will need to download a local copy of the NCBI NT database.
 The blast search will be split into several jobs, containing 10,000 reads each, that will run in parallel.
 The pipeline will use 8 cpus when running the blast process.

 ```
 nextflow run ~/path/to/ontvisc_repo/main.nf  -resume --adapter_trimming \